playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ### `application/javascript` as default content type for JavaScript

 `application/javascript` is now the default content-type returned for JavaScript instead of `text/javascript`.
+For generated `<script>` tags, we are now also omitting the `type` attribute.
+See more details about omitting `type` attribute at the [HTML 5 specification](https://www.w3.org/TR/html51/semantics-scripting.html#element-attrdef-script-type).

 ### `Router#withPrefix` should always add prefix